Getting a Personal Vision of God's Plan for You

-Summary: Many Christians live out their lives just existing from day to day.
+- Summary: Many Christians live out their lives just existing from day to day.
 They have no personal vision, no sense of a divine summons or leading from God.
-In this sermon, Pastor Feeney outlines bible principles that will enable you to develop a meaningful and accurate personal vision from the Lord for your life.
+In this sermon, Pastor Feeney outlines bible principles that will enable you to develop a meaningful and accurate personal vision of God's plan for your life.

 Proverbs 29:18a, KJV Where there is NO VISION, the people perish.